March 16, 2013: Bradley vs Provodnikov

-Meanwhile, Ruslan Provodnikov was a complete unknown except to hardcore fight fans who had made note of his victories over Emanuel Augustus and DeMarcus Corley.
+Meanwhile, Ruslan Provodnikov was a complete unknown except to hardcore fight freaks making note of his victories over Emanuel Augustus and DeMarcus Corley.
 Otherwise, this was viewed as a tune-up for Bradley as he sought to get himself back in contention for some major paydays.
-Most expected another ho-hum Bradley fight with his superior athletic talent allowing him to cruise to a decision win.
+Most expected another ho-hum “Desert Storm” fight with his superior athletic talent allowing him to cruise to a decision win.
 The contest was further guaranteed minimal hype and interest by its being scheduled on the same night as a major UFC event, Georges St-Pierre vs Nick Diaz.
 One wondered if the people at Top Rank were as uninspired by this match-up as most boxing fans.

 A close decision hinged on whether or not rounds one and two were deemed two point stanzas, as well as how much credit one chose to give Bradley for his higher punch output.
-Some thought Provodnikov deserved the nod, but most appeared to agree with the judges for whom Bradley did just enough to pull it out.
-However, had the referee got the call right on the first round knockdown, the official result would have been a draw which, all things considered, might have been the fairest of outcomes
+Some thought Provodnikov deserved the nod, but most agreed with the judges for whom Bradley did just enough to pull it out.
+However, had the referee got the call right on the first round knockdown, the official result would have been a draw which, all things considered, might have been the fairest of outcomes.

-In terms of sheer carnage this was a war for the ages, one which went on to be at the top of most “Fight of the Year” lists for 2013.
-Not at all surprising considering that one had to go back to Diego Corrales vs. Jose Luis Castillo, or Micky Ward vs. Arturo Gatti, to find similar high-drama showdowns where both boxers absorbed truly alarming amounts of punishment.
+In terms of sheer carnage, this was a war for the ages, one which went on to be at the top of most “Fight of the Year” lists for 2013.
+Not at all surprising considering that one had to go back to Diego Corrales vs Jose Luis Castillo, or Micky Ward vs Arturo Gatti, to find similar high-drama showdowns where both boxers absorbed alarming amounts of punishment.
 At fight’s end Provodnikov’s face looked like someone had tried to put it through a meat grinder, while Bradley candidly told HBO interviewer Max Kellerman he was definitely concussed.
 After the decision had been announced, the champion was still so dazed he couldn’t even mount the ropes to celebrate, aborting his effort the second he got his feet off the canvas.